 To sum up

 While London is bursting with world-famous monuments, bars and restaurants, plenty of lesser-known places are just as wonderful, perhaps even more so.
 Many of them will take you off the beaten track and give you the chance to explore the more eclectic side of London.
-Don’t forget to take a break and treat yourselves to cheap afternoon teas in London to relax and refuel.

 If you are planning to spend a few days in London, why not stay at a Clink261 Budget Hostel or Clink78 backpackers youth hostel in King’s Cross, ideally located for exploring the capital.
 Going to London with a bunch of friends?
 Check out our round of cheap group accommodation in London.